-Headwater's heavy crude production from the Marten Hills, Greater Peavine and West Nipisi areas is sold to various creditworthy counterparties at current market prices.
-In connection with the Cenovus Transaction, Headwater and Cenovus entered into a long-term marketing agreement, which terminated on December 2, 2023.
-Headwater considered the marketing agreement to be at market terms and in the ordinary course of business.
-Post termination of the long-term marketing agreement with Cenovus, Headwater sells its heavy crude production to various creditworthy counterparties.
+Headwater's heavy crude production from the Marten Hills, Greater Peavine and Greater Nipisi areas is sold to various creditworthy counterparties at current market prices.
 These heavy crude oil contracts are short-term in nature, at market terms and in the ordinary course of business.
-The Corporation has various take or pay pipeline service agreements to deliver its production from Headwater's oil processing facility in Marten Hills to market that expire in 2031.
-For details of the Corporation's transportation agreements in place as at December 31, 2023, see the Corporation's audited financial statements for the year ended December 31, 2023, which have been filed on SEDAR+ and may be viewed under the Corporation's profile at www.sedarplus.ca.
+The Corporation has various take or pay pipeline service agreements to deliver its heavy oil production from Headwater's oil processing facility in Marten Hills to market that expire in 2031.
+The Corporation also has a 5-year take or pay processing and pipeline agreement for its heavy oil production delivered to a third-party facility in the Greater Nipisi area.
+In conjunction with the commissioning of a third-party natural gas gathering system in Marten Hills West in December of 2024, Headwater entered into a long-term fixed take or pay contract with both a minimum daily volume commitment and a cumulative minimum volume commitment.
+For details of the Corporation's transportation agreements in place as at December 31, 2024, see the Corporation's audited financial statements for the year ended December 31, 2024, which have been filed on SEDAR+ and may be viewed under the Corporation's profile at www.sedarplus.ca.
 Headwater sells its natural gas production from the Marten Hills area through a marketing agreement with a creditworthy counterparty which is at market terms and in the ordinary course of business.

 The Corporation produces natural gas from the McCully Field in New Brunswick, which is connected to the M&NP that supplies customers in the Maritimes and the New England market in the northeastern U.S. The New England market has in recent years been characterized by excess demand during the winter season resulting in elevated prices for natural gas as compared to prices in other areas of North America, and this excess demand is expected to continue until new pipeline infrastructure is available to increase the supply of natural gas into this market.
-The Corporation sells all of its share of the natural gas produced from the McCully Field to Repsol pursuant to a long-term agreement which became effective on April 1, 2009 and will terminate on April 1, 2024.
-As of the date of this Annual Information Form, Headwater has issued a request for proposal to various creditworthy counterparties to obtain a replacement natural gas sales contract on the best market terms available.
+The Corporation sells all of its share of the natural gas produced from the McCully Field to a single purchaser pursuant to a marketing contract which terminates on April 30, 2025.
+This agreement is at market terms and in the ordinary course of business.